 The Sir Walter Miler is directed and promoted by Sir Walter Running; a local group that consists of Pat Price, Logan Roberts, and Sandy Roberts, with additional help from Jeff Caron, Greg Dame, Michelle Ames, Michael Mansy, and a team of interns.
 More information can be found at SirWalterRunning.com

-Sir Walter Running also hosts the Pop Up Miles series, the Raleigh RunDown Downhill Mile, the upcoming Pop Up Cross Country series, and is an official USATF club (#13-1063).
+Sir Walter Running also hosts the Pop Up Miles series, the Raleigh RunDown Downhill Mile, Pop Up Cross Country series, the Nash UNC Health Care Rocket Mile, and is an official USATF club (#13-1063).
 More information can be found at SirWalterRunning.com and you can run along (virtually) on Strava.
 Sir Walter Running also produces the Summer of Miles podcast, and Singlet PR, a boutique atheletics-based public relations firm.